slowernews/wisdom-tldr/README.md

 > *'I am not a product of my circumstances.
 I am a product of my decisions.' -- Stephen Cove*

-> *'May your choices reflect your choices, not your fears.' -- Nelson Mandela*

 > *'You have choices.
 Choices are experiments.'*

 > *'Decisions are made based on memory.
 There are 3 routes: reflex (genetics), habits or goals.
 Influence their memories and you can influence their decisions.'*